 I bet if you asked twenty people, every single person would tell you a different way to make this popular deli sandwich.
 Better yet, they'd describe exactly where they were when they tasted the best reuben of their life.

-From that moment on, I've been on a quest to make a reuben at home that tasted just as good.
-It's fun to watch their cutters pile on the beef, top it with melty swiss cheese, tangy sauerkraut and zesty Russian dressing.
+From that moment on, I've been on a quest to make a really good reuben at home.
+It's amazing to watch the Katz cutters pile the beef on slices of rye bread, top it with melty swiss cheese, tangy sauerkraut and zesty Russian dressing.

-The ingredients in a Katz Deli reuben are a tradition that dates back to 1888.
+The ingredients in a Katz Deli reuben created a tradition that dates back to 1888.
 They make their own corned beef that's been aged for at least 30 days!

-Katz adds sauerkraut, swiss cheese, and Russian Dressing between two slices of seedless rye bread.
-What sets their sandwich apart is how they make their corned beef, and how high they pile it on!
+Katz Deli adds sauerkraut, swiss cheese, and homemade Russian Dressing between two slices of rye bread.
+What sets their sandwich apart is how they make their corned beef brisket, and how high they pile it on.